Admission to Degree Program

 Students are allowed only 1 retake of any CS course.
 This includes all students who received any grade including students who withdraw (receive a "W" grade) from a course.
-If after 1 retake, a student needs to retake the course again, the student must wait 8 months before registering for any CS courses and must follow the petition process at https://cs.byu.edu/retake-policy.
+If after 1 retake, a student needs to retake the course for a third and final time, the student will need to wait one semester between retakes and complete a preapproved STEM course with a B- or above and must follow the petition process found at https://cs.byu.edu/undergraduate-handbook/retake-policy-cs-courses/.
 This policy does not apply to classes dropped before the add/drop deadline.

 Animation Degree Program

 The BFA in animation is an interdisciplinary degree offered by the College of Fine Arts and Communications through the cooperative involvement of the Department of Theatre and Media Arts, the Department of Design, and the College of Physical and Mathematical Sciences' Computer Science Department.
 Please see the Design section of this catalog for degree requirements, or go to the College of Fine Arts and Communications Advisement Center for more information about entrance requirements to this program.

 Personnel in the College of Physical and Mathematical Sciences Advisement Center will advise regarding core courses and suggested general education.
 Questions regarding curriculum and career decisions should be directed to the undergraduate advisor in the Computer Science Department.